 Short-term stay (usually about 2 weeks)

-For relatives of monks, as well as people wishing to undergo a short retreat or get acquainted themselves with Buddhist practice and monastic life.
+For the relatives of monks, as well as for Buddhists wishing to undertake a short retreat (currently, retreats for laypeople are not possible due to the lack of necessary infrastructure) or for those interested in learning about Buddhist practice and monastic life.

 Medium-term stay (usually about 1 month)